uppsala-makerspace/loerdagskurser/activities/20240512_hackathon/README.md

 ## Notes for next time

+ * 23 students showed up during the day, the regular course day before there were 29.
+   Hence, assume 80% of students
  * About 0.9 pizza per student
  * Strong preference for margarita
  * Vesuvio was second (Hawaii was untouched)